bfeinsilver/BASIL/README.md

 ![Map of WorldClim Version 2](WorldClim2.png)

-In the final steps of the pipeline, the bioclimatically referenced occurrences are aggregated by *Species Key* using the mean value of each bioclimatic variable and linked back to their corresponding amino acid sequences according to the following relationships:
+Next, the bioclimatically referenced occurrences are aggregated by *Species Key* using the mean value of each bioclimatic variable and linked back to their corresponding amino acid sequences according to the following relationships:

 ![Relationship Diagram](Diagram1.png)

+Finally, the joined data is randomly sampled and posted back to the NCBI Protein database.
+Finally, a FASTA file containing protein sequences for the sampled data is downloaded and edited to include bioclimatic data in the definition line.

 # BASIL in Action
 In this example, we show how BASIL is used to bioclimatically reference all NBS-LRR proteins in the NCBI Protein database.